JanSharp/VRCLockstep/notes.md

 The game state: probably a dictionary: playerId => state, with state being:

+TODO: Add CatchingUp as a client state

 - Master
 - WaitingForLateJoinerSync
 - Normal

 Non game state flags:

-- leftClients: collection of clients (player ids) which have left the instance but are still in the above game state.
+- `leftClients`: collection of clients (player ids) which have left the instance but are still in the above game state.
+- `currentlyNoMaster`: bool

 # Player Join